PRADIP057/Air-Quality-Data-SQL/README.md

 ## SQL Script

-The repository includes an SQL script ([air_quality_analysis.sql](link_to_your_sql_script)) designed to perform insightful analysis on the provided air quality dataset.
+The repository includes an SQL script [Air_Quality_dataset_insights.sql](https://github.com/PRADIP057/Air-Quality-Data-SQL/blob/main/Air_Quality_dataset_insights.sql) designed to perform insightful analysis on the provided air quality dataset.
 The script covers a range of complex questions and aims to extract valuable information from the data.

 ## Usage

 1. Download the [air_quality_data.csv](link_to_your_file_on_kaggle) file from Kaggle and place it in the root directory of this repository.
-2. Import the SQL script ([air_quality_analysis.sql](link_to_your_sql_script)) into your preferred SQL database management system.
+2. Import the SQL script [Air_Quality_dataset_insights.sql](https://github.com/PRADIP057/Air-Quality-Data-SQL/blob/main/Air_Quality_dataset_insights.sql)  your preferred SQL database management system.
 3. Run the script to perform the analysis on the provided air quality dataset.

 Feel free to modify and adapt the SQL script based on your specific requirements and database setup.